Get things rolling and ensure your not for profit data projects are as successful and sustainable as they can be with this 15 step pathway.

 Step 11: Maintain Lines of Communication

 Successful data projects rely on diverse teams of people with a range of skills and knowledge.
 The rich contextual data abundant in the social sector makes this diversity particularly relevant for projects conducted within not-for-profit organisations.
 Data experts must always communicate with subject matter experts who understand the data being analysed and the implications of any findings.

 Step 12: When Things go Wrong

-We’ve compiled a list of common pitfalls, how to avoid them, and what to do when you encounter them.
 Get in touch with us for assistance about how to overcome roadblocks.
 Odds are, we’ve been there and can help guide you back onto the right track.

 Step 13: Getting to “done”